NewsPrograms

 But a critical pathway enabling young Australians to take part in the world’s most difficult science competitions and pursue careers in science – the Junior Science Olympiads (JSO) – is at risk due to a lack of financial support.

-The 12 Australian students who recently competed in this year’s International Science Olympiads in Kazakhstan, Saudia Arabia and China landed four gold, three silver and five bronze medals across biology, chemistry, and earth science.
+The 12 Australian students who recently competed in this year’s International Science Olympiads in Kazakhstan, Saudi Arabia and China landed four gold, three silver and five bronze medals across biology, chemistry, and earth science.

 Four of the medallists are alumni of the JSO, which provides vital assistance for young Australians in high school years 7 to 10 who show exceptional aptitude for science.